 It is intended that ACAS Early Conciliation is a way for potential parties at the Employment Tribunal to reach a satisfactory resolution of a possible claim.
 Unfortunately, it can also be a way in which employers take advantage of (often unrepresented) Claimants to settle their claims for much less than they are worth.

-If you are going through an ACAS Early Conciliation process or have received an offer to settle your Employment Tribunal Claim, please ring for a free, no obligation, discussion about your matter on 01522 539501.
+If you are going through an ACAS Early Conciliation process or have received an offer to settle your Employment Tribunal Claim, contact us for a free, no obligation, consultation.
+Simply complete a contact form, engage in a web chat, email firstname.lastname@example.org or call us on 01522 440512 for a free consultation with one of our fully qualified Employment Solicitors.
+Alternatively, for more information about Employment Tribunal Claims generally, please visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/

 Specialist Employment Law Solicitor,